almaan/genetech/README.md

 We will use DESeq2 for differential gene expression analysis, visualise the results with heatmap and identify some of these genes.

+### Hand-in

+You will hand in two different .html files, one for each part.
+Remember to change the author information before handing in the labs.

 ## Lab 3 | Single Cell RNA-seq analysis
 **Main Responsible TA:** Ludvig Larsson<br>
 **Lab Status:** <span style="color:red"> Under Construction</span><br>